Table of Contents

 The gold standard in diagnosis is a biopsy with histopathological examination and immunohistochemistry.

-For the staging, CT scan, bonescintigraphy or 18 flurodeoxyglucose PET and bone marrow must be conducted to rule out skeleton: bone marrow and pulmonary metastasis; being the pulmonary metastasis the most frequent site of spread.
+For the staging, CT scan, bone scintigraphy or 18 fluorodeoxyglucose positron emission tomography (PET) and bone marrow must be conducted to rule out skeleton: bone marrow and pulmonary metastasis; being the pulmonary metastasis the most frequent site of spread.

-The therapy for Ewing sarcoma is a combination of polychemotherapy, surgery and radiation.
-After chemotherapy (with vincristine, actinomycin D, cyclophosphamide and doxorubicin) a total resection of tumor is carried.
+The therapy for Ewing sarcoma is a combination of polychemotherapy, surgery, and radiation.
+After chemotherapy (with vincristine, actinomycin D, cyclophosphamide, and doxorubicin) a total resection of the tumor is carried out.
 If the tumor grows along the medullary canal, the entire affected bone must be operated and radiated.

-The prognosis of this bone tumor among other things is dependent on the tumor volumes and from the initial metastatic status.
+The prognosis of this bone tumor among other things is dependent on the tumor volumes and the initial metastatic status.
 The overall 5-year survival rate for Ewing’s sarcoma is 64%.

 The prognosis of the initial extent of the spread of the tumor depends on the existence of the metastasis and its reaction to the cytostatic therapies.

-The chances of a relapse after the diagnosis are highest in the first three years and hence it is during this critical period that the regular findings of the lung metastasis based on X-ray and skeleton metastases from the scintigraphy are highly important.
+The chances of a relapse after the diagnosis are highest in the 1st 3 years and hence it is during this critical period that the regular findings of the lung metastasis based on X-ray and skeleton metastases from the scintigraphy are highly important.

 Risks of developing a secondary malignant tumor

 The development of secondary malignancy is a major risk after the chemo and radiotherapy.
-After 20 years, the risk of a secondary malignant tumor is approximately 5%.
+After 20 years, the risk of a secondary malignant tumor is approx. 5%.
 The therapy associated with secondary malignancy comprises secondary myelodysplastic syndrome, acute myelogenous leukemia, and osteogenic sarcoma.

 Furthermore, the long-term consequence of chemotherapy with alkylated substances is linked to infertility, especially among young men.
-In adolescent patients pretherapeutical sperm cryopreservation offer is important, it helps them plan ahead for their life and the quality of life.
+In adolescent patients, pretherapeutical sperm cryopreservation offer is important, it helps them plan for their life and the quality of life.